-One man, one motorcycle and 1800 kilometres of white-knuckle terrain: how did our off-road novice fare on the long way down adventure from Cape York to Cairns?
+One man, one motorcycle and 1800 kilometres of white-knuckle terrain: how did our off-road novice, Steve Madgwick, fare on the long way down adventure from Cape York to Cairns?

 One unassuming sentence detonates the full-body panic.
 ‘The first thing you have to do is acknowledge your mortality,’ the prep notes state in bold, presumably because it’s kind of important.